caochao39/tare_planner/README.md

 ## Usage

 The repository has been tested in Ubuntu 18.04 with ROS Melodic and Ubuntu 20.04 with ROS Noetic.
 Due to usage of [OR-Tools](https://developers.google.com/optimization) library, the code only supports AMD64 architecture and currently does not compile on ARM computers.
+Follow instructions in [Autonomous Exploration Development Environment](http://cmu-exploration.com) to setup the development environment.
+Make sure to checkout the branch that matches the computer setup, compile, and download the simulation environments.

 To setup TARE Planner, clone the repository.
 ```
 git clone https://github.com/caochao39/tare_planner.git
 ```